rhfeiyang/Opt-In-Art/README.md

 <br>
 <p align="center">

-> <a href="https://joaanna.github.io/art-free-diffusion">**Art-Free Generative Models: Art Creation Without Graphic Art Knowledge**</a>
+> <a href="https://joaanna.github.io/art-free-diffusion">**Opt-In Art: Learning Art Styles Only from Few Examples**</a>
 >
 <a href="https://rhfeiyang.github.io/" target="_blank">Hui Ren*</a>,
 <a href="https://joaanna.github.io/" target="_blank">Joanna Materzynska*</a>,
 <a href="https://rohitgandikota.github.io/" target="_blank">Rohit Gandikota</a>,
+<a href="https://giannisdaras.github.io/" target="_blank">Giannis Daras</a>,
 <a href="https://baulab.info/" target="_blank">David Bau</a>,
 <a href="https://groups.csail.mit.edu/vision/torralbalab/" target="_blank">Antonio Torralba</a>

 (* indicates equal contribution)

-> We explore the question: ``How much prior art knowledge is needed to create art?".
-To find out, we designed a text-to-image generation model that skips training on art-related content entirely.
-Then, we developed a straightforward method to create an "art adapter," which learns artistic styles using just a handful of examples.
-Our experiments reveal that the art generated this way is rated by users as on par with pieces from models trained on massive, art-heavy datasets.
-Finally, through data attribution techniques, we illustrate how examples from both artistic and non-artistic datasets contributed to the creation of new artistic styles.
+> We explore whether pre-training on datasets with paintings is necessary for a model to learn an artistic style with only a few examples.
+To investigate this, we train a text-to-image model exclusively on photographs, without access to any painting-related content.
+We show that it is possible to adapt a model that is trained without paintings to an artistic style, given only few examples.
+User studies and automatic evaluations confirm that our model (post-adaptation) performs on par with state-of-the-art models trained on massive datasets that contain artistic content like paintings, drawings or illustrations.
+Finally, using data attribution techniques, we analyze how both artistic and non-artistic datasets contribute to generating artistic-style images.
+Surprisingly, our findings suggest that high-quality artistic outputs can be achieved without prior exposure to artistic data, indicating that artistic style generation can occur in a controlled, opt-in manner using only a limited, carefully selected set of training examples.
 </p>

 # Huggingface Demo [![Open In Hugging Face Spaces](https://img.shields.io/badge/Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/rhfeiyang/Art-Free-Diffusion)